bhowser3/infotc1600/README.md

 ## How to upload a video to YouTube

 This tutorial breifly describes how to use the YouTube website to upload to your account.
+Some computer knowledge is assumed
+A YouTube account is required

 [Click Here for the tutorial](https://github.com/bhowser3/infotc1600/blob/main/tutorial.md "Click Here for the tutorial")